MobleyLab/SolvationToolkit/README.md

   * ParmEd

 ## Issues
-* Currently, water is not handled appropriately (i.e. will be parameterized as flexible GAFF water)
 * See issue tracker

 ## Disclaimers
-* This code is currently in alpha release status.
+* This code is currently in approximately beta release status.
 Use at your own risk.
 We will almost certainly be making changes to the API in the near future.